t3moses/Crews/README.txt

 In case sailors join during the season, their details must be added manually to sailors data.txt, sailors available.txt and sailor histories.txt.

-The program will detect inconsistencies and throw an exception if any are discovered.
+The program will detect inconsistencies and raise an exception if any are discovered.

 Operating environment